arumadri/master_thesis_ua/README.md

 + `states.csv`, is a dataframe which contains the generated initial states used in this study.
 The procedure is described in the /vignettes folder.

 ### /figs folder
-+ contains main and supplementary plots used in this study.
++ contains main and supplementary plots output of this study.

 ### /parameter_sources folder
-+ contains publication sources for costs, model and intervention parameters
++ contains source publication for costs, model and intervention parameters.

 ### /functions folder
 + `RunInterventions.R`, contains all the funtions used for the analysis, generating tables and figures.
-+ `rsv_model_merged.R`, is the age-startified RSV model used in the analysis.
++ `rsv_model_merged.R`, is the age-stratified RSV model used in the analysis.

 ### /src folder
 + `aging_check.R`, a walkthrough to assess the implementation of the aging process in the model.